Dutch wind farm supplier SIF warns of order-book weakness

-AMSTERDAM (Reuters) - SIF Holding NV (SIFG.AS), the Dutch builder of huge steel foundations for offshore wind turbines, on Friday reported a 38 percent fall in third-quarter operating profit because of postponed projects.
+AMSTERDAM, Nov 10 (Reuters) - SIF Holding NV, the Dutch builder of huge steel foundations for offshore wind turbines, on Friday reported a 38 percent fall in third-quarter operating profit because of postponed projects.

-The company also lowered its full-year production target by 5 percent to 220,000 metric tonnes, saying work has been shifted into 2018 and that it now expects an 8 percent decline in full-year core profit.
+The company also lowered its full-year production target by 5 percent to 220 kilotons, saying work has been shifted into 2018 and that it now expects an 8 percent decline in full year core profit.

 “Accordingly, we are reviewing short-term costs aggressively, while mindful of the need to preserve critical skills capacity for what is fundamentally a growth market through the next decade.”